vru6650/ScientistShield2.0/README.md

   - Reset with `localStorage.removeItem('iconPack'); location.reload();`
 - The header features macOS-style window controls.
 Glass surfaces use the `glass-effect` utility to adapt across light/dark modes.
 - The PWA manifest `theme_color` matches the accent color for cohesive installations.
+- Use the dock's **Stage Manager** control to toggle curated window groups.
+State persists via `localStorage` (`scientistshield.desktop.stageManager.v1`) and broadcasts across components so the desktop and dock stay in sync.

 ---